Last updated on January 8th, 2022 at 01:42 pm

-Ways to lower the carbon footprint of your household include projects or improvements that you can undertake to make your household greener.
-Besides the installation of solar panels and wind turbines, an easier way will be to purchase green alternatives as opposed to the conventional models.
+Want to lower the carbon footprint of your household?
+DIY projects or green modifications like the incorporation of solar panels and wind turbines can be implemented.
+However, an easier way will be to purchase green household products as opposed to the conventional models.

-These green alternatives are often certified under initiatives like the Energy Star and WaterSense programs that were launched by the US Environmental Protection Agency (EPA) in conjunction with merchants.
+The green alternatives are often certified under these initiatives like the Energy Star and WaterSense programs that are launched by the US Environmental Protection Agency (EPA) in conjunction with merchants.

 Energy Star certified

-Energy Star certified household products include electrical appliances which help consumers to save on utility bills by using lesser amount of water or electricity yet able to fulfil their daily requirements.
-At the same time, usage of lesser power or water also allows the lowering of one’s carbon footprint.
+Energy Star certified household products, which include electrical appliances, allow consumers to save on utility bills by using lesser amount of water or electricity thus lowering of one’s carbon footprint.

-A programmable thermostat is a great green DIY project that one can embark on as an initial step in building a green home.
-It gives you the flexibility of having a heating /or cooling schedule that is best catered for your household and minimises the wastage of excessive electricity.
+A programmable thermostat is a great green DIY project perfect as an initial step in building a green home.
+It gives you the flexibility of having a heating /or cooling schedule suitable for your household with minimal wastage of electricity.

-As stipulated in the Energy Star program, there are several criteria that are expected of which summarised in our section on programmable thermostats.
-We have also included unbiased product reviews on some models of programmable thermostats for interested consumers.
+Under the Energy Star program, several criteria are covered that are summarised in our programmable thermostats section.
+Several unbiased product reviews on some models of programmable thermostats are also provided for interested consumers.

 Tankless Water Heaters

-In view of this, we have provided a summary of points that you should consider before buying a tankless water heater on top of the Energy Star specifications.
-There is also a buying guide compiled by Green Energy Helps to help consumers to take into account the specifications that one should consider before purchasing a tankless water heater.
+There is also a buying guide compiled by Green Energy Helps helping consumers to choose a tankless water heater suitable for them.
 Unbiased reviews on some popular models like the Eccotemp L5, and Rinnai R75LSi are also covered for interested consumers.

-Dehumidifiers that meet the Energy Star criteria possess more efficient refrigeration coils, compressors, and fans which allow them to use 15% less energy in removal of moisture as compared to a similarly sized conventional unit.
-This amount of energy saved annually by such a dehumidifier is sufficient to power an Energy Star refrigerator for 4 months.
+Compared to a similarly sized conventional unit, Energy Star certified dehumidifiers possess more efficient refrigeration coils, compressors, and fans allowing them to use 15% less energy.
+The annual savings in energy by such a dehumidifier is sufficient to power an Energy Star refrigerator for 4 months.

-For a dehumidifier to be Energy Star certified, its energy efficiency measured in litres of water removed per kilowatt-hour (L/kWh) of energy consumed has to range from ≥1.20 to ≥1.80 L/kWh for standard capacity units to ≥2.50 L/kWh for high capacity units.
-We have provided unbiased reviews on such models that were popular among consumers like the Frigidaire 50 Pint dehumidifier and 70 Pint dehumidifier for interested consumers.
+An Energy Star certified dehumidifier has an energy efficiency (measured in litres of water removed per kilowatt-hour (L/kWh) of energy consumed) ranging from ≥1.20 to ≥1.80 L/kWh for standard capacity units to ≥2.50 L/kWh for high capacity units.
+Unbiased reviews on popular models like the Frigidaire 50 Pint dehumidifier and 70 Pint dehumidifier are provided for interested consumers.

 Washing machines are available in the market in two main modes – front loaders or top loaders.
-Energy Star models of these two types of washing machines are also available for consumers to consider instead of the conventional models.
+Energy Star certified models for both types are available for consumers to consider instead of the conventional models.

-Green Energy Helps has a section on washing machines that provide information to consumers on what make up a Energy Star model and unbiased reviews on some popular models.
+Green Energy Helps has a section on washing machines providing information to consumers on the specifications of a Energy Star model with unbiased reviews on some popular models.

 Air conditioning as part of the HVAC component is also a major consumer of power in a normal household.
-A Energy-Star certified air conditioner uses 15% lesser energy as compared to conventional models, which is equivalent to USD85, over the lifetime of the unit.
-This unit often includes a timer to allow the consumer better control of temperature and allows the usage of minimal energy to cool the room.
+Compared to conventional models, Energy-Star certified air conditioner uses 15% lesser energy, which is equivalent to USD85, over the lifetime of the unit.
+This unit often includes a timer to allow the consumer better control of temperature and using minimal energy to cool the room.

 Other Green Household Products

-Installing these products will not let you save on utilities but also entitle you to rebates by the partners under this program though it is only offered in certain areas.
-Currently we only have a section on water saving shower heads, whereas for the rest of the range we will cover them in our subsequent reviews.
+Installing these products also entitle you to rebates by the partners under this program though it is only offered in certain areas.
+Currently, we only have a section on water saving shower heads.
+For the rest of the range, subsequent reviews will be provided.

 Water saving shower heads

-Studies conducted by US EPA have also shown that an average American family could save 2,900 gallons or 22,040 litres annually just by installing WaterSense certified showerheads.
-These showerheads can also reduce the demands on your water heaters allowing annual savings in electricity of up to 270 kilowatt hours.
+Studies conducted by US EPA have shown that an average American family could save 2,900 gallons (22,040 litres) of water annually just by installing WaterSense certified showerheads.
+These showerheads also reduce the demands on your water heaters allowing annual savings in electricity of up to 270 kilowatt hours.

-For those interested to find out more about what are the criteria and specifications to be met for a water saving shower head, we have a section on what constitutes a water saving shower head with some recommended models.
+For interested consumers, there is a section on what constitutes a water saving shower head with some recommended models.